Taiwan Beauty Snake

 Oviparous.
 Lays 4 to 5 white eggs.
 Incubation lasts approximately 70 to 75 days.

-The genus Elaphe consists of a loosely-associated group of large, powerful constrictors known as "rat snakes".
+The genus Orthriophis consists of a loosely-associated group of large, powerful constrictors known as "rat snakes."
 Rat snakes are found over much of North America, Europe and Asia.
 These colorful, normally large serpents are significant predators within their natural environments.
-Elaph taeniura, the well-known "beauty snake" is widely distributed throughout China, Burma, Laos, and Assam.
-(E. t. friesi is considered a subspecies.)
+Orthriopis taeniurus, the well-known "beauty snake" is widely distributed through out China, Burma, Laos, and Assam.
+(O. t. friesei is considered a subspecies.)
 These colorful snakes probably owe their wide distribution to the fact that they are often kept in houses as a means of rodent control.
 It is one of the most commonly bred snakes in Europe and U.S. breeders are rapidly raising more of this species, as the snake matures quickly, breeds readily, and is generally docile.

 STATUS IN WILD: